Battle of Poitiers: First attack

 On the English right Clermont advanced more cautiously, not far ahead of Brienne's dismounted troops.
 He discovered that Salisbury's men were defending a thick hedge with a single passable gap, wide enough for four horses abreast.
 Already committed to the attack, the French attempted to smash through the men-at-arms defending the gap.
 The English archers positioned in trenches near and to the right of the hedge are calculated to have fired 50 arrows per second at Clermont's group of cavalry.
 Gascon crossbowmen joined in; although they had a much lower rate of fire, they could penetrate plate armour at longer ranges.
 Despite this fire, the cavalry were able to reach the gap in the hedge with few casualties.
 Here a fierce melee broke out.
 With the French now halted and at close range, the longbowmen were more effective against them.
 The French were also heavily outnumbered by the English men-at-arms and were forced back with heavy losses, including Clermont killed.

 The sources contain only details concerning the rest of the attack by the first French division, made up of a mixed force of French and foreign men-at-arms, and common heavy infantry.
-The bolts from their supporting crossbowmen were recorded as falling thickly, but with the cavalry repulsed the longbowmen turned against them and, having a superior rate of fire, were able to force them to withdraw in spite of their use of pavises.
+The bolts from their supporting crossbowmen were recorded as falling thickly, but with the cavalry repulsed the longbowmen turned against them and, having a superior rate of fire, were able to force them to withdraw despite their use of pavises.
 The division's leader, Brienne, the constable of France, was killed, as was one of Talleyrand's nephews, Robert of Durazzo, who had accompanied the Cardinal during his negotiations.
 Douglas either fled to save his life or was badly wounded and carried from the field.
 Given the heavy French casualties, it is assumed the attack was strongly pressed.
 As some contemporary sources summarise this phase of the fighting with "the first French division was defeated by the arrows of the English" it is also assumed by many modern historians that the longbowmen, still well supplied with ammunition able to punch straight through armour at close range, played a prominent part in the attack's repulse.
-The Black Prince was infuriated by the participation of Talleyrand's relatives and companions, and when told that a relative of the Cardinal, the châtelain d’Emposte, had been captured he ordered him beheaded; he was rapidly persuaded to withdraw the order by his advisers.
+The Black Prince was infuriated by the participation of Talleyrand's relatives and companions, and when told that a relative of the Cardinal, the châtelain d'Emposte, had been captured he ordered him beheaded; he was rapidly persuaded to withdraw the order by his advisers.